informatics-lab/aws_gpu_setup/README.md

 ### Without bastion host

-(I haven't actually tested this but in theory...)

 1. Define variables in terraform.tfvars
-  - allowed_cidr: your public ip address, e.g. xxx.xxx.x.xx/32
+  - allowed_cidr: your public ip address, e.g. "xxx.xxx.x.xx/32"

-2. Run terraform apply
+2. Optionally run terraform plan <./fast_ai or ./aws_deeplearning> to check the infrastructure that will be created.
+Run terraform apply <./fast_ai or ./aws_deeplearning>

 3. Directly connect to <instance_public_ip>:8888
   - The Notebook process can take quite a while to start, you may need to wait a minute